-The purpose of this foreword is to provide an easily understandable guide to the most significant matters reported in the accounts and an explanation in overall terms of the council's financial position.
-This foreword includes an explanation of the purpose of each statement and does not form part of the actual statement.
+This explanatory foreword provides a commentary of the council's financial performance during 2012/13.
+It is a guide to the most significant matters reported in the accounts, an explanation in overall terms of the council's financial position at the end of the financial year and a commentary on the council's future prospects.
+This foreword does not form part of the actual statement.
 Whilst this foreword may refer to the policies and strategies of the council, its purpose is not to comment on them.